John A. Roebling Suspension Bridge

 The John A. Roebling Suspension Bridge (formerly the Cincinnati-Covington Bridge) is a suspension bridge that spans the Ohio River between Cincinnati, Ohio, and Covington, Kentucky.
-When opened on December 1, 1866, it was the longest suspension bridge in the world at 1057 ft main span, which was later overtaken by John A. Roebling's most famous design of the 1883 Brooklyn Bridge at 1595.5 ft.
+When opened to traffic on January 1, 1867, it was the longest suspension bridge in the world at 1057 ft main span, which was later overtaken by John A. Roebling's most famous design of the 1883 Brooklyn Bridge at 1595.5 ft.
 Pedestrians use the bridge to get between the hotels, bars, restaurants, and parking lots in Northern Kentucky.
 The bar and restaurant district at the foot of the bridge on the Kentucky side is known as Roebling Point.

-Ramps were constructed leading directly from the bridge to the Dixie Terminal building used for streetcars.
-These provided Covington–Cincinnati streetcars "with a grade-separated route to the center of downtown, and the terminal building was originally intended to connect, via underground pedestrian passages, with the never-built Fountain Square Station of the infamous Cincinnati Subway."
-When streetcar service ceased in the 1950s, the terminal was converted to a diesel bus terminal.
-The ramps were removed in 1998 when it ceased being used as a bus terminal.

 Planning and charter

 In the mid-19th century, need of a passage over the Ohio River became apparent.
 Commerce between Ohio and Kentucky had increased to the point that the highly congested steamboat traffic was constricting the economy.
 A solution that would not constrict traffic on the river even further was a wire cable suspension bridge of the type developed by French engineers.
 Several American engineers had begun designing and building suspension bridges.
 One of these men was John A. Roebling of Saxonburg, Pennsylvania.
 The Ohio River, however, was much wider than any river that had been bridged in France.

 The Covington and Cincinnati Bridge Company was incorporated in February 1846, and the company asked Roebling to plan a bridge.
 The brief outline of his ideas called for a 1200 ft span with 100 ft of clearance at high water to allow steamboats to pass unobstructed, but it included a monumental tower in the middle of the river.
 Steamboat and ferry interest groups lobbied against this plan.
 They feared an obstructed waterway, loss of a ferry market, and depreciation of property.
 The Ohio legislature refused the charter of the bridge.
 In September, Roebling published a 36-page report containing a technical discussion and an analysis of said problems.
 He attacked steamboat operators for using oversized chimneys, speculated on future commercial interests, and surmised on the importance of spanning western rivers.
 Roebling also specified that the company should make the decision as to the placement of the bridge along the river.
 Still, no charter was granted.